 If not Hypervolt 2 then What?

-This Hypervolt 2 review would not be complete without exploring of what we think is a viable alternative for those who look for something more affordable, want more power but don’t need the Bluetooth connectivity.
+This Hypervolt 2 review would not be complete without exploring of what we think are viable alternatives for those who look for something more affordable, want more power but don’t necessarily need the Bluetooth connectivity.

 This is also a newly released massage gun from Ekrin Athletics.
 We think it’s the best alternative to Hypervolt 2 because it has everything that is missing Hyperice’s new gun.